-With a picture-perfect location right on Sydney Harbour, Mosman is one of the most delightful waterside suburbs north of the Sydney Harbour Bridge, making it a great spot to discover harbour walks.
-Not only is it home to one of the best zoos in the country, but it also has a charming, old-fashioned high street.
+Mosman is one of the prettiest waterside suburbs in Sydney.
+It's just north of the Sydney Harbour Bridge, it's leafy with fantastic water views and harbour walks.
+As well as being home to one of the best zoos in the country, it also boasts a delightfully charming high street.

-Taronga Zoo is home to more than 4,000 animals and your one-stop-shop if you want to see native Aussie animals including koalas, kangaroos and platypuses.
-The giraffe enclosure also has one of the best harbour views.
-And if you want to stay the night, its new Wildlife Retreat is a luxury eco-experience you'll remember forever.
+Taronga Zoo is high on the must-do list.
+There are more than 4,000 animals, including native favourites such as koalas, kangaroos and platypuses.
+The giraffe enclosure has one of the best harbour views in town and its Wildlife Retreat is a unique luxury eco-experience.

-While there are a number of harbourside beaches, the main attraction is Balmoral Beach.
-It's a European-style swimming spot with calm waters rather than big waves, making it a more relaxing option than Bondi.
-There are also enclosed harbour baths and enchanting picnic spots to while the day away.
+Mosman is home to many harbourside beaches, but the jewel in the crown is Balmoral Beach.
+It's a European-style swimming spot with calm waters rather than big waves, making it a relaxing, family-friendly option.
+There are also enclosed harbour baths and enchanting picnic spots to enjoy.

-Nearby is Middle Head, where you’ll find an 1801-built fort and other defensive structures as well as mesmerising views where you can marvel at Sydney Harbour’s entrance, known as The Heads - beyond that is the sparkling Pacific Ocean.
+Nearby is Middle Head, where you’ll find an 1801-built fort and other defensive structures.
+The mesmerising views span out to Sydney Harbour’s entrance, known as The Heads - beyond that is the sparkling Pacific Ocean.
 South of Middle Head is Chowder Bay, a popular spot for snorkelling and diving.

 The natural beauty of Mosman offers superb foreshore walks, such as the Bradleys Head to Chowder Bay walk.
 On the northern side of Mosman is The Spit, where you can start, or finish, the Manly to Spit Bridge Walk.
 Alternatively, join a kayaking tour on one of the world’s great natural harbours or explore the area's other attractions.

-The acclaimed Bathers’ Pavilion restaurant, in a heritage-listed white pavilion, on Balmoral Beach has recently had an update and includes a rooftop bar.
-For a more casual option, there's The Boathouse Balmoral Beach and there's a reason there's always a queue for takeaway fish 'n chips at Bottom of the Harbour Seafoods.
+The acclaimed Bathers’ Pavilion restaurant, in a heritage-listed white building right on Balmoral Beach, serves gourmet food and there's a rooftop bar.
+For a more casual option head to The Boathouse Balmoral Beach, which is right on the water.
+For takeaway fish 'n chips join the queue at Bottom of the Harbour Seafoods.

 The Spit is home to fine dining Italian restaurant Ormeggio and its more casual sister restaurant, Chiosco by Ormeggio which are both set right on the water.
 Military Road has you covered with lots of options but if you want views, the rooftop bar at The Fernery is hard to beat or go for high tea at Gunners Barracks.

-The easiest, and most enjoyable way to get to Mosman is by catching a ferry from Circular Quay.
-The scenic trip is only 12 minutes and you also get to enjoy the harbour.
-If you'd prefer to drive over the Harbour Bridge, catch a bus from the CBD which will get you there in about 20 minutes.
+The easiest, and most enjoyable, way to get to Mosman is by catching a ferry from Circular Quay.
+The scenic trip is only 12 mins, and you also get to enjoy the harbour.
+If you'd prefer to drive over the Harbour Bridge, catch a bus from the CBD which will get you there in about 20 mins.